tomaspasie/Handling-GET-Requests-Project/README.md

-# Handling Get Requests Project
+# Handling GET Requests Project

 ### Goal: Create all of the GET requests for each system component to support the browsing and retrieval functions required by the system.